Understanding the PTF Test Structure

 The means that PTF uses to identify the object within the application.
 Commonly, this is the HTML ID property.

-Displays the label for the field referenced in the step.
+Contains the label text of the page control referenced in the Recognition field.

 In a typical recorded step, this is the value the tester entered for an object.